Storms hit France in early October

 Forecasters in France, particularly in those regions facing the Atlantic Ocean, are accustomed to closely monitoring such events, using all available observational and numerical guidance.

-Michel Aïdonidis, Head of the Marine & Offshore Center for Météo France at Brest, explains: "Satellite data is one of the main sources of information we use in real time, in order to localise precisely the various active phenomena in comparison with model outputs.
+Michel Aïdonidis, Head of the Marine and Offshore Center for Météo France at Brest, explains: "Satellite data is one of the main sources of information we use in real time, in order to localise precisely the various active phenomena in comparison with model outputs.
 Even if models have improved dramatically over the past few years, we absolutely need to regularly adjust with the real time observations data.
 And what better is there than satellite or radar data?
 In a centre like that of Brest, the main satellite channels used are the standard ones: High Resolution Visible, Infra-Red and Water Vapour.
 Moreover, this information is essential for us, as centres like Brest are the first regions in France to see the impacts of Atlantic atmospheric disturbances."

 Fully developed cyclone stage, 2–3 October